 One letter of recommendation from someone who can speak to your academic abilities or preparedness (preferred), or your work/professional experience.
 The letter should not be from a close friend, family member, or therapist.

 Once the office of admissions receives a complete application, successful candidates will go onto faculty review (you will receive an email when this happens).
 At that point, the department will contact you for an interview if they find you a viable candidate.
 Please allow 2-3 weeks time for faculty to contact you to schedule an interview.

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
-The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
+The university, guided by these principles, will disburse forty-six $5,000 Diversity Scholarships for the academic year 2021-2022.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply for the Fall 2019 semester by April 15, 2019 via this application link below.
-Start the Diversity Scholarship application now!

 Apply Deadlines for Spring 2022:

 October 15, 2021 - 1st Priority deadline.
 Submit by October 15th, 2021 at 8:59pm PT.